 It can sometimes be difficult to write about yourself, particularly if writing for an audience is something you’ve never done before, or you think of yourself as an introvert.

 An easy way to overcome this is to build your blog around other people, instead.
-Share the experience of a local staff member who inspires you, or maybe a patient that left a real impact on you.
+Share the experience of a another staff member who inspires you, or maybe a patient who left a real impact on you.

 - Martins, an administrator from Nigeria, wrote a series of vibrant blogs about the work of a fistula clinic in northern Nigeria, and the women whose lives the centre helped transform.